2022 Heritage Classic

 The 2022 NHL Heritage Classic (branded as the 2022 Tim Hortons NHL Heritage Classic for sponsorship reasons) was an outdoor regular season National Hockey League (NHL) game.
 The game, the sixth Heritage Classic, was held on March 13, 2022, between the Buffalo Sabres and the Toronto Maple Leafs at Tim Hortons Field in Hamilton, Ontario.
 After falling behind 2–1, the Sabres scored four unanswered goals to defeat the Maple Leafs, 5–2.

 Background

 The league announced the game on September 16, 2021.
 Hamilton, Ontario, was chosen due to its location in the Golden Horseshoe midway between Buffalo and Toronto.
-This was Toronto's first Heritage Classic appearance, and Buffalo became the first U.S. team to both compete in and host a Heritage Classic.
+This was Toronto's first Heritage Classic appearance, and their fourth overall outdoor game appearance, becoming the only team to participate in a Winter Classic, Stadium Series, and Heritage Classic.
+Buffalo became the first U.S. team to both compete in and be designated as host team for the Heritage Classic, despite the game being played in Canada.